hebrides/intern-training/README.md

 You should become proficient in DevOps.

 README: DevOps in practice means utilizing two main skills to automate tasks:
-1) Writing scripts to set up virtual machines (VMs) with the operating systems, databases and programs you want pre installed and configured.
+1) Writing scripts to set up virtual machines (VMs) with the operating systems, databases and programs you want preinstalled and configured.
 2) Writing scripts to automate CICD (Continuous Integration / Deployment): This is automating the hosting of new versions of your app / game / tool via scripts that talk to your Github (or self-hosted) repo and your servers.

 README: You find the scripts and programs you want for DevOps hosted online at different “hubs”, e.g.:

 1) Ansible (set up programs on existing servers): https://galaxy.ansible.com/search?deprecated=false&keywords=penetration%20&order_by=-relevance&page=1
-2) Vagrant (set up pre-configured servers / VMs): https://app.vagrantup.com/boxes/search?utf8=✓&sort=downloads&provider=&q=kali
+2) Vagrant (set up preconfigured servers / VMs): https://app.vagrantup.com/boxes/search?utf8=✓&sort=downloads&provider=&q=kali
 3) Docker (set up “containers“ - OSs and programs running inside their own little VMs): https://hub.docker.com/search?q=kali&type=image ; https://kubernetes.io/docs/concepts/containers/

 #### DevOps Videos & Links